Long Island Theft Defense Attorney Serving Suffolk & Nassau Counties

 If you or someone you love has been accused of theft in New York, schedule a free consultation with an experienced theft defense attorney at The Matera Law Firm.
-With over 25 years of experience, we have successfully handled cases ranging from shoplifting to grand larceny and more on Long Island and throughout New York City.
+With over 25 years of experience, we have successfully handled cases ranging from shoplifting to grand larceny in Suffolk County, Nassau County, and throughout New York City.
 Contact us today for skilled legal representation you can trust.

 When someone takes another person’s property in an unlawful manner, it is categorized as theft.
 Another name for this type of crime is “larceny.”
 As a legal charge, theft does not usually involve force or the threat of force against the victim.
 Typically, theft involving the use of force is categorized as “robbery.”
 However, each legal case is unique.
 Being convicted of larceny in Long Island can be devastating to your reputation, career, and personal life.
 There are many different categories of New York larceny charges.
 As a result, the penalties for theft vary widely.
 Instances of larceny in New York City have been decreasing over the past few years, but they are still very high.